 What’s still missing from the Toyota Prius

 The only real cons to this hybrid model might not necessarily be considered as deal-breakers.
 Some reviews dislike the lumbar and seat support, calling it mediocre at best.

-And Toyota certainly has had plenty of time practice in order to make perfect.
-The Prius continues to be a fan favorite, and regardless of the various hiccups along the way, it deserves consideration.
+The Prius continues to be a reliable fan favorite, and regardless of the various hiccups along the way, it deserves consideration.